nootify/nootify/README.md

 I'm studying Computer Science at [NJIT](https://www.njit.edu) and graduating in Spring 2021!

-Looking for Software Engineering, Full-stack developer full-time roles.
+Looking for full-time Software Engineering and Full-stack Developer roles.

 #### Links 🔗
 <p>